|Heart of Avalonia|

 Planes of Weakness: Tectonic Compression

-The effects of cleavage in phyllosilicate-rich alluvial sedimentary rock are demonstrated in this eroded sample (~50 cm width shown).
+The effects of cleavage in phyllosilicate-rich alluvial sedimentary rock are demonstrated in this ice-eroded sample (~50 cm width shown).
 The cleavage was induced by directed compressional tectonic stress.
 Index map

 Higher grade regional metamorphism